skurtyyskirts/skurtyytewlkit/artifacts/how_to_run.md

-How to run (research artifacts)
+How to run (research + Task 2 ingestion)

 Prerequisites
-- Windows or Linux with Git.
+- Windows or Linux with Git and Python 3.10+.
+- Pillow for image work: `pip install Pillow`.

 Steps
 1) Open `artifacts/research_summary.md` and `artifacts/compatibility_report.md` to review links and decisions.